Phedimus spurius

-Phedimus spurius, the Caucasian stonecrop or two-row stonecrop, is a species of flowering plant in the family Crassulaceae.
+Phedimus spurius, formerly Sedum spurium, the Caucasian stonecrop or two-row stonecrop, is a species of flowering plant in the family Crassulaceae.
 It is a low-growing, spreading succulent with stems that creep along the ground and root as they grow.

 P. spurius occurs naturally in the rocky subalpine meadows of Georgia, northern Iran, and northeastern Turkey.
 It has naturalized in Europe, often found along roadsides, walls, and waste areas, escaping cultivation to form persistent colonies.
 It is widely grown for its tolerance of drought and rocky conditions.
 Wild populations and cultivars vary in color from white to red; greener-leaved plants produce paler blooms and those with red or purple foliage developing deeper-colored flowers.

 Taxonomy

 Species of Phedimus have traditionally been included in the genus Sedum.
 Within the genus Phedimus, P. spurius belongs to the subgenus Phedimus.
 The specific epithet, spurius, means "false", though its intended meaning in this context is uncertain.